xtianus79/angular-enterprise-template/README.md

 # Angular Enterprise Template

-This template of what can be used in an enterprise level build using Angular Universal.
+This is a template of what can be used in an enterprise level build using Angular Universal.
 It fully supports AOT compilation